dmadison/OBS-Audio-Track-Hotkeys/README.md

 You can access the hotkey settings using the standard OBS hotkeys panel (`File -> Settings -> Hotkeys`).
 The track assignments can be tested using the "Apply Track Settings" buttons on the script properties page.

 Track assignment changes occur in real time.
-Bear in mind that the OBS "Advanced Audio Properties" window does not refresh when track changes are made outside of the GUI.
+On certain versions of OBS the "Advanced Audio Properties" window may not refresh when track changes are made outside of the GUI.
 Close and re-open the audio properties window to see the changes.

 ## License
 This script is licensed under the terms of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html), either version 3 of the License, or (at your option) any later version.